BattMoTeam/BattMo/Documentation/json.rst

 Interface
 ---------

-The interface input data gives the specification of the chemical reaction occuring there.
+The interface input data gives the specification of the chemical reaction occurring there.
 In particular, we find the definition of open circuit potential (:code:`openCircuitPotential`).
 As mentioned :ref:`above<note-on-future-function-support>`, we plan to include support for tabulated and string input for functions.